MileHacker Logo

 Small cafes, snack bars ("tascas"), and bakeries provide budget-friendly meals and snacks.

-• Excellent for budget-conscious travelers or for a swift, authentic bite.
+• Excellent for budget-conscious travelers or for a quick, authentic bite.

 • The local municipal market is a good place to shop for fresh produce and ingredients.

-• Cafes are in operation early for breakfast and snacks.
+• Cafes open early for breakfast and snacks.

 Special Dietary Needs